sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --plugins.disable  [array]
   --plugins.load  [array]
   --mobile                          Access pages as mobile a fake mobile device.
 Set UA and width/height.
 For Chrome it will use device Apple iPhone 6.  [boolean] [default: false]
-  --resultBaseURL                   The base URL to the server serving the HTML result.
+  --resultBaseURL, --resultBaseUrl  The base URL to the server serving the HTML result.
 In the format of https://result.sitespeed.io
   --gzipHAR                         Compress the HAR files with GZIP.  [boolean] [default: false] --outputFolder                    The folder where the result will be stored.  [string] --firstParty                      A regex running against each request and categorize it as first vs third party URL. (ex: ".*sitespeed.*")